nholthaus/gtest-runner/README.md

 # Features

-gtest-runner is an automated test runner that will ensure you are always looking at the latest test results, whenever you build a gtest executable.
-Check the [features wiki page](https://github.com/nholthaus/gtest-runner/wiki/Features) to see what else gtest-runner is capable of.
+`gtest-runner` is an automated test runner that will ensure you are always looking at the latest test results, whenever you build a gtest executable.
+Check the [features guide](FEATURES.md) to see what else `gtest-runner` is capable of.

 # Supported Platforms